runmyrobot/runmyrobot_android/README.md

 ```
 robot.robotID = "robotIDInQuotes"
 robot.cameraID="cameraIdInQuotes"
-robot.cameraPass="cameraPassInQuotes" (Will default to hello if not provided.
+robot.cameraPass="cameraPassInQuotes" //(Will default to hello if not provided.
 If you are not sure what this is, do not include)
 ```

 ## Running the robot